Do You Really Need To Wash Your Face Every Day?

-There’s no shortage of unnecessary, overrated skincare products (see: glitter masks, anything that claims to be made with 24k gold), but in my opinion, the most overrated skincare practice of all time is… washing your face.
-Don’t get me wrong, our skin does need to be cleansed every once in a while.
+There’s no shortage of unnecessary, overrated skincare products (see: glitter masks), but in my opinion, the most overrated skincare practice of all time is… washing your face.
+Don’t get me wrong, our skin does need to be cleansed.
 But that squeaky-clean feeling that usually follows a sudsy cleanser?
-That’s a sign that your skin has been stripped of its natural oils — and thus, its natural ability to protect and heal itself has been compromised.
+That’s a sign that your skin has been stripped of its natural oils — and as such, its natural ability to moisturize, protect, and heal itself has been compromised.

 Over-cleansing goes beyond being “unnecessary” or “overrated,” though.
 It can be straight-up harmful.
 The skin has intricate processes in place to protect itself — it actually cleanses itself, too — and by stripping away your skin’s natural oils and over-exposing it to excess product, you interfere with those processes and leave your face susceptible to breakouts, dryness, and irritation.